Boston Medical Center Grows First Hospital-Based Rooftop Farm in MassachusettsJuly 13, 2017

 “I think one of the other important ‘harvests’ from the farm is the knowledge exchange that will happen around health and local food in relationship to the farm,” said Allen.
 “We are what we eat, so the more people we can provide healthy, nutrient dense food to, the healthier our communities will be.”

 According to Stoddard, founder of Higher Ground Farm, rooftop farms function similarly to ground level farms and generally can accommodate the same crops as other farms.
 The main constraints on a rooftop are soil depth, wind, and access – you cannot simply drive a truck right up to the farm for a compost delivery.

 Two urban beehives, painted to be bright and colorful by BMC’s pediatric patients, were installed on the rooftop in early June.
-Tours, volunteer opportunities for employees, and programs through the Demonstration Kitchen for patients have allowed dozens of other individuals to get hands-on experience on the farm.
+Tours, volunteer opportunities for employees, and programs through The Teaching Kitchen for patients have allowed dozens of other individuals to get hands-on experience on the farm.

 The rooftop farm reduces BMC’s carbon footprint by increasing green space, adding carbon-breathing plants, and reducing the building’s energy use.
 The farm absorbs and slows the flow of rainwater, which helps address the issue of “combined sewer overflows,” a common urban problem where storm water combines with sewage in periods of high rainfall and pollutes waterways.
 In addition, by producing food onsite, BMC is decreasing the energy required to transport food.